Olical/EventEmitter/README.md

 The main thing it lacks is the emitting of a warning when you create over 10 listeners for an event.

+## Example

+	// Initialise the EventEmitter
+	var ee = new EventEmitter();

+	// Initialise the listener function
+	function myListener() {
+		console.log('The foo event was emitted.');
+	}

+	// Add the listener
+	ee.addListener('foo', myListener);

+	// Emit the foo event
+	ee.emit('foo'); // The listener function is now called

+	// Remove the listener
+	ee.removeListener('foo', myListener);

+	// Log the array of listeners to show that it has been removed console.log(ee.listeners('foo'));

 ## Known bugs

 I only know of one at the moment, you can not remove listeners assigned via `once`.